Coffeekraken/s-one-time-display-component/doc/js/SOneTimeDisplayComponent.md

 ## Attributes

-Here's the list of available attribute to set on the element.
+Here's the list of available attribute(s).

 ### timeout